 Individuals occasionally experience times when a question, concern or complaint arises that must be discussed and resolved.
 In any environment, whether school or business, it is important to know the person with whom one should speak and the procedure for obtaining resolution to concerns.
-Bryan College specifically classifies a complaint as a claim that there has been a violation, a misinterpretation or an inequitable application of an existing policy, rule or regulation of the College.
-An appeal and a formal grievance are two ways sponsored by the Bryan College to request a change to an official decision of the College.
+Bryan University specifically classifies a complaint as a claim that there has been a violation, a misinterpretation or an inequitable application of an existing policy, rule or regulation of the University.
+An appeal and a formal grievance are two ways sponsored by the Bryan University to request a change to an official decision of the University.
 Whenever possible the submission of an appeal or grievance will be dealt with confidentially.
-In addition, all investigations will be undertaken impartially with no reprisals of any kind being undertaken by any member of the College for the submission of an appeal or grievance.
-Appeal and/or grievance proceedings will be treated in accord with the College's FERPA policy.
+In addition, all investigations will be undertaken impartially with no reprisals of any kind being undertaken by any member of the University for the submission of an appeal or grievance proceedings will be treated in accord with the University's FERPA policy.